MANUFACTURing AND TECHNOLOGY FORUM

 This needs further exploration and we need to harness these skills and resources for the new economy and our longer term future.
 Moreso, we need to harness the local expertise and the potential that exists and rewrite our economic future with manufacturing underpinning this.

 Local manufacturing and technology provides tremendous value going forward.
-This forum is a fabulous opportunity to bring this level of expertise together in one place to give our manufacturers a really loud voice into government and show the strength of our manufacturing community.
+This forum was a fabulous opportunity to bring this level of expertise together in one place to give our manufacturers a really loud voice into government and show the strength of our manufacturing community.

 We have a strong, talented, innovative manufacturing sector that is very much alive and productive, which can adapt quickly to develop new products that we may need for local, national and international markets.
 There is this huge opportunity for manufacturers due to Covid, and in areas we have never considered.